Jared Frayer: College career

-Frayer was a two-time NCAA All-American at the University of Oklahoma, with a best finish of 2nd place.
+Frayer was a two-time NCAA All-American at the University of Oklahoma, finishing as the NCAA runner-up at 149 lbs his senior year.
 He has since been an assistant wrestling coach with the Virginia Tech Hokies.

 International career

 Frayer defeated Brent Metcalf 2-0 at the finals of the 2012 U.S. Olympic Trials to qualify for the USA Olympic Team.
 At the 2012 Olympics, Frayer would make it to the round of 16, where he lost to Ali Shabanau of Belarus.

+In 2023, Frayer was inducted into the Florida Chapter of the National Wrestling Hall of Fame.